Better practices for emails

 - The TurboTax Team

-Some email templates don’t include a sign-off and instead conclude with a call to action.
+Some email templates don’t include a sign-off and instead end with a call to action.

 Make sure the template you’re using includes a footer.
 For most emails, we’re legally required to give users the ability to manage their email preferences or unsubscribe.